Over 6 billion PayPal transactions were carried out in 2016. That works out at a staggering 193 transactions per second.

 Check out how to make your first transfer with TransferWise.
 And give it a try.

 Oh, and while you’re at it, check out TransferWise’s free borderless multi-currency account.
 Where you can manage and send dozens of currencies all from the same account.
 With no monthly fees.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Now, back to what you came here to read.